pushkarlaulkar/Whisper-K8s-on-AKS/README.md

      helm install nginx-ingress ingress-nginx/ingress-nginx \
      --set controller.service.externalTrafficPolicy=Local \
      --set controller.service.annotations."service\.beta\.kubernetes\.io/azure-load-balancer-health-probe-request-path"="/" \
-     --set controller.service.enableHttps=true
+     --set controller.service.enableHttps=true \
+     --set controller.extraArgs.default-ssl-certificate=yopass/cert-tls
      ```
-  2. Run the command
+  4. Run the command ` kubectl get svc nginx-ingress-ingress-nginx-controller ` to confirm if a **LoadBalancer** IP has been provisioned.

      ```
+     pushkar [ ~ ]$ kubectl get svc nginx-ingress-ingress-nginx-controller
+     NAME                                     TYPE           CLUSTER-IP    EXTERNAL-IP    PORT(S)                      AGE
+     nginx-ingress-ingress-nginx-controller   LoadBalancer   10.0.58.180   20.174.45.64   80:32767/TCP,443:30598/TCP   110s
+     ```
+  5. Run the command to install **YoPass**

+     ```
      helm install whisper ./helm --namespace yopass --create-namespace \
-     --set tls.cert="$(cat domain_name.crt | base64 -w 0)" \
-     --set tls.key="$(cat domain_name.key | base64 -w 0) \
      --set domain_name=your_preferred_fqdn
      ```
-  3. Run `kubectl -n yopass get ingress` to retrieve the IP.
+  6. Run `kubectl -n yopass get ingress` to retrieve the IP.
+This may take some time to match with the **LoadBalancer** IP above.
 Point the domain name in your registrar to the IP address.
-  4. Access the app using `https://your_domain_name`.
+  7. Access the app using `https://your_domain_name`.
-  5. Uninstall the app using `helm uninstall whisper --namespace yopass`.
+  8. Uninstall the app using `helm uninstall whisper --namespace yopass`.